Tools4everBV/HelloID-Conn-Prov-Target-Intus/readme.md

 ```

 - You can utilize a variable within the JSON permissions, such as your own CostCenter, for example.
-Currently, an example variable named `{{costCenterOwn}}` is included in the grant script.
+Currently, an example variable named `{{costCenterOwn}}` AND `{{LocationOwn}}` is included in the grant script.
 You can integrate this variable name into your JSON within the permission script.
-Additionally, an example is provided in the grant script to substitute the variable with a value from the primary contract.
+Additionally, an example is provided in the grant script to substitute the variable with a value from the contract that is 'incondition'.
 It's important to note that this value must be recognized and established within Intus.

 **Example of the JSON permissions and the PowerShell code snippet**
 ```JSON